PyGreSQL/PyGreSQL/docs/contents/postgres/basic.rst

       'temp_lo': 37}]

-Finally, you can also retrieve the results as a list of named tuples, using the :meth:`pgqueryobject.namedresult` method.
+Finally, you can also retrieve the results as a list of named tuples, using the :meth:`Query.namedresult` method.
 This can be a good compromise between simple tuples and the more memory intensive dictionaries:

     >>> for row in q.namedresult():
     ...     print(row.city, row.date)